CEGRcode/stencil/docusaurus/docs/quickstart.md

 > Without your backend server running parallely, you will not see anything on the frontend website that you just launched.

-## Register 'Admin' account
+## Register 'root' as initial Admin account
-The first account to register with STENCIL becomes the default Admin account.
-After login, a user can further modify user permissions
+The account username 'root' is configured to be an admin automatically upon registration.
+All other accounts will be registered as 'guest'.
+After initial login, a user can further modify user permissions.

 ## POST sample data